 Learn more about the plights of sharks and go shark-fin–free today.

-Guest blog by Elissa Sursara, an Australian ecologist, journalist and filmmaker working on behalf of endangered species and threatened habitats.
+Guest blog by Ellie Sursara, an Australian ecologist, journalist and filmmaker working on behalf of endangered species and threatened habitats.
 You can follow Elissa on Twitter and Facebook and learn more about conservation on her website.